* 20th Anniversary: 2003 to 2023 *

 Every eco scientist needs to know about the tropical rainforest.
 Every ecological scientist needs it.
 There's a reason to believe it's important.
 It's important for the earth and for our survival to preserve the tropical rain forest climate.

-Earth scientists warn that these forests emit a lot of oxygen that we need.
+Earth scientists warn that these rainforests emit a lot of the oxygen that we need.
 Researchers and environmentalists both care about the health and future of tropical areas.
 What's the climate like in these forests?
 Rain forests are found all around the world near the equator, including the Caribbean islands (like this one).

 It's mostly in South America along the Amazon River, but there's also rain forest in central Africa and Southeast Asia.
 As much as 400 inches, about 10 metres, of rain can fall in these regions every year.